Zlei1997/Daily-Workout-Predictor-Using-Machine-Learning/README.md

 Run all cells to load the dataset, train the model, and test predictions.

-# License
+## License

-This project is released under the MIT License.
+This project is released under the MIT License, which allows free use, modification, and distribution.
+Full license text is available in the **LICENSE** file.